ChainSafe/gossamer/devnet/README.md

 ## Prometheus Datadog Integration

 All Prometheus metrics from the nodes are piped to Datadog.
 You can setup your own dashboard and add additional tags by modifying the Dockerfiles.
-Currently the metrics are prefixed with `gossamer.local.devnet` and are tagged with a `key` tag for `alice`, `bob`, and `charlie`.
+Currently the metrics are prefixed with `gossamer.local.devnet` and are tagged (Prometheus label) with a `key` tag for `alice`, `bob`, and `charlie`.

 For metrics to be piped to Datadog, you will require a Datadog API key.
 Please contact Elizabeth or myself (Tim) for access to datadog if you don't already have it.